 During handover, the source NG-RAN and source AMF ignore any UE related restrictions during handover evaluation when there is an active PDU Session associated with emergency service.

-During Mobility Registration Update procedures, including a Registration Update as part of a handover, the target AMF ignores any Mobility or Restrictions or access restrictions for UE with emergency services where required by local regulation.
+During Mobility Registration Update procedures, including a Registration Update as part of a handover, the target AMF ignores any Mobility Restrictions or access restrictions for UE with emergency services where required by local regulation.
 Any non-emergency services are not allowed, by the target network when not allowed by the subscription for the target location.
 Such UEs with only emergency PDU Sessions behave as emergency registered.
 To allow the emergency registered UE to get access to normal services after the emergency session has ended and when it has moved to a new area that is not stored by the UE as a forbidden area, after allowing a period of time for subsequent emergency services, the UE may explicitly deregister and register to normal services without waiting for the emergency PDU Session Release by the SMF.

 This functionality applies to all mobility procedures.